Geodan/pg2b3dm/README.md

 - if there are no features within a tile boundingbox, the tile (including children) will not be generated.

+## Geometric errors

+By default, as geometric errors [500,0] are used (for 1 LOD).
+When there multiple LOD's, there should be number_of_lod + 1 geometric errors specified in the -g option.
+When using multiple LOD and the -g option is not specified, the geometric errors are calculated using equal interval between 500 and 0.

 ## Getting started

 See [getting started](getting_started.md) for a tutorial how to run pg2b3dm and visualize buildings in MapBox GL JS or Cesium.